What is the importance of a release manager in the Agile strategy?

 User acceptance testing and quality assurance can’t always replicate every scenario that might occur.
 However, they can flesh out the most common bugs to let the team better anticipate and prevent any problems at launch.

 5. Release deploying

 Deployment is the moment when all your team’s hard work pays off.
 This is a big day when you decide to release your product into the live production environment.
-It is not only about sending the build-out into production but also about messaging and education on the product to the end-users and the organization at large.
+It is not only about sending the build into production but also about messaging and educating the end-users and the organization at large about how it works.

 This is critical for internal releases where employees who use the software need to define it to do their productivity and work efficiently.